chrisdenman/mandlegrot/README.md

 - The [WebAssembly scripts](https://github.com/chrisdenman/mandlebrot-wot) that implement: the Mandlebrot calculations and, colourisation.

-## In Progress

-- Add a history of renders: (thumbnail, renderinfo, palette, maxIterationsPalette) so that a user can switch back easily
-    - A scrollable pane of thumbnail (images)
-    - tooltip for renderinfo
-    - maybe a name/tag

-1. Declare WebAssembly memory for holding the image data and a single thumbnail
-2. Convert BoxScaling JavaScript into webassembly
-3. Get naive thumbnails working
-4. Work out the states etc, probably a separate worker to do the thumbnail generation
-5. Define the React components:
-   - Render History
-   - HistoricalRender
-        - Thumbnail
-        - RenderInfo
-        - Palettes

 ## Future Work

-- Change the iteration data buffer to use 16 bit words?
-    - This would reduce the memory requirements by half for the iteration data but slow the memory
-    - copy operations for colouring, is it worth it?
-- Triggering query parameters?
-- Create a decent UI.
+- Add some other fractals: Newton, ....
+- Cursor keys for movement (ditch the inputs?).
+- Implementing BigInts in WASM for 'infinite' scrolling?
+- Optimised rendering using the simply connected property of the Mandlebrot set.
+- More interesting colourisation methods.
+- Improve the UI:
-    - Maybe full screen (scrollable) image with floating controls?
+    - Maybe full screen (scrollable) image with floating controls (if we keep them at all)?
-    - Improve the colour management: editable colours, add/remove functionality.
+- Free hosting.
 - User-friendly image saving (with details on the extents maybe).

-## ToDo

-- Rename the maxIterationsPalette + constants to mandlebrotSetPalette, this is the colouring for the points that are in the Mandlebrot set
-- Sort out the publication of the dependencies and host it.
-- Validate the region boundaries for integral and continuous ranges, make sure endpoints are correct
-- Improve the project structure
-- Input validation could be better, still render the canvas when max modulus is erroneous e.g.
-    - perhaps a separate states for dimensions and other validity?
-- Handle failures properly: memory and worker construction in particular.
-- Sort out the NaN state transition issue when inputs are not valid.
+- Publish the WebAssembly script modules as proper dependencies.
+- Handle (resource construction) errors conditions properly

 ## Queries

-- In App.#windowCursorLocation, why do we need to use the min function?
+- In CanvasHelper.canvasCursorLocation, why do we need to use the min and floor function?

 ## Version History